JaC-Codes/JaC-Codes/README.md

 👨‍💻JaC Codes👨‍💻

+Currently designing a persons record.
+This software will be designed specifically for doctors/gp's.
+It will allow for easy persons search and information refine.
+I'm using Java, MongoDB for the database and JavaSwing for the user interface.

 ABOUT MY CODING EXPERIENCE:

 I am 22 years of age.
 I have been coding for around 7 months now.
 I first started of coding with Java and had an interest in the Spigot API.
 I made tons of progress very quickly.